arbor-sim/arbor/doc/co_labels.rst

   :width: 800
   :align: left

-  Segments of the morphology are colored according to tags: soma (tag 1, red), axon (tag 2, grey), dendrites (tag 3, blue) (left).
+  Segments of the morphology are coloured according to tags: soma (tag 1, red), axon (tag 2, grey), dendrites (tag 3, blue) (left).
   The 6 branches of the morphology with their branch ids (right).